saghm/monger/README.md

 ### Running a MongoDB binary

-To run a MongoDB binary, run `monger run <VERSION> <BIN>`, where <VERSION> is a full semantic version of an installed MongoDB version or "system" if a version of `mongod` is present in the user's PATH and <BIN> is the name of the binary to run:
+To run a MongoDB binary, run `monger run <VERSION> <BIN>`, where <VERSION> can be a full semantic version, a release candidate, a major and minor version (which will start the latest non-release candidate version with the given major and minor version), or the word "system" if a version of `mongod` is present in the user's PATH:

 ```
 monger run 3.5.12 mongo
 monger run 3.4.8-rc1 mongotop
+monger run 3.4 mongo
+monger run system mongotop
 ```

 To specify additional arguments to `mongod`, simply append `--`: